 Quarter century of memories: Rupert’s 3-point barrage brings QHS sideline to life

-Muddy River Sports Editor Matt Schuckman began covering the Quincy High School boys basketball program during the 1998-99 season, and with this being his 25th season following the Blue Devils, he put together a list of his 25 most memorable games.
+Muddy River Sports Editor Matt Schuckman began covering the Quincy High School boys basketball program during the 1998-99 season, and since he recently wrapped up his 25th season following the Blue Devils, he put together a list of his 25 most memorable games.
 Here is today’s installment:

 February 19, 2021 — Quincy 67, Sterling 35

 QUINCY — Imagine the ruckus Jack Rupert would have created had there been any fans in the stands.

 As it were, the 50 or so fans actually allowed into Blue Devil Gym on February 19, 2021, made enough noise — along with the Quincy High School boys basketball players on the sideline — to give Rupert’s moment in the spotlight a magical feel.

 Forced to condense its season to 15 games over a six-week span with no opportunity to play in the postseason because of the COVID-19 pandemic, the QHS basketball team struggled out of the gate, losing its first five games and fighting for a moment to make the game fun again.

 That’s when Rupert emerged.

 A run late in the first half had given the Blue Devils a seven-point halftime lead over Sterling, and Rupert made it a double-digit advantage when he drained a 3-pointer from the left wing just 49 seconds into the third quarter.
 He was just getting started.

 He made another 3-pointer from the left wing, then switched to the right side of the floor in front of the QHS bench and buried two more treys.
 His four consecutive 3-pointers boosted the Blue Devils’ advantage to 44-26 and forced the Golden Warriors to call a timeout with 5:01 to go in the third quarter.